The GiveDirectly model

 The idea is almost embarrassingly simple.
 Find people living in extreme poverty.
 Send them money.
 No strings, no programmes, no conditions, no monitoring of how they spend it.
 Just cash.

 GiveDirectly has been doing this since 2008.
-They've now transferred over $750 million to people in 15 countries (GiveDirectly Annual Report, 2024).
+They've now delivered over $1 billion to more than two million people across multiple countries on three continents (GiveDirectly, 2026).
 They are one of GiveWell's top-rated charities, and arguably the most important innovation in aid delivery in the past two decades.
 Not because cash transfers are new (governments have run conditional cash transfer programmes since the 1990s), but because GiveDirectly removed the conditions and proved the model works at scale.

 What the evidence says